 - Test for immunity or vaccinate anyway in women without proof of vaccination.
 Advise the woman not to get pregnant for a month after vaccination, although large numbers of studies have failed to show adverse effects of vaccination in early pregnancy.

-Those at risk of viral hepatitis (eg, multiple sexual partners, visitors to endemic areas, healthcare workers, IV drug users) should be screened and vaccinated against hepatitis B if not infected.
+Those at risk of viral hepatitis (eg, multiple sexual partners, visitors to endemic areas, healthcare workers, intravenous drug users) should be screened and vaccinated against hepatitis B if not infected.

 - In the first 20 weeks of pregnancy, varicella in the mother may cause congenital fetal varicella syndrome.
 This may cause limb hypoplasia, microcephaly, cataracts, growth restriction and skin scarring.
 It has a low incidence (less than 1% in the first 12 weeks) but the mortality rate is high.
 There have been very few case reports of fetal damage between 20 to 28 weeks of gestation.